sagemath/trac_to_gh/Issue 760.md

 # Issue 760: [patch] graphs: a small change to subgraphs allow it to default to the original graph.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/760

 Original creator: jason